 On July 4th a terrified young dog ran into the summer studio, trembling, and made straight for Kowkie.
 We gave him water – he drank about two gallons – and mashed potatoes, the only thing we had that even approached dog food.
 Upon gobbling up all our offerings, he lay down, sighed and fell asleep.
 A comical aspect of this evening had to do with the complex discussion about his name and how to figure that out.
 Various names were mentioned in meaningful tones and it was decided that he responded to Jim.
 Jim the dog went home with Sandra Trujillo, but before bringing him back the next day she drove all though Helena to try to find his home.
 She noticed he was excited by the approach to a particular street, and then a certain house.
 She let him out of the car, and watched as he trotted up to the door and was let in.
 I guess they’ll never know.

+Because of these collective experiences, the animals of the summer studio all appear in the Tea Party sculpture.
+The chickens and gopher are the products of imagination.
 It is noteworthy that these pieces have sustained no damage from the extremes of Montana weather, which makes them an excellent argument for the durability of clay in public art.